Austin Cindric: Cup Series

-Cindric started the 2025 season with an eighth place finish at the 2025 Daytona 500.
+Cindric started the 2025 season with an eighth-place finish at the 2025 Daytona 500.
 Following the COTA race, he was docked 50 driver points and fined USD50,000 for right-rear hooking Ty Dillon.
 Cindric scored his first win of the season at Talladega after beating Ryan Preece by 0.022 to the finish line.

 Supercars Championship

 On September 3, 2025, 7News revealed that Cindric would contest the Supercars Championship finale at Adelaide, competing for Tickford Racing in a wildcard entry.

 Personal life

-He is the son of Team Penske former president Tim Cindric and the grandson of former IndyCar team owner and Red Roof Inn founder Jim Trueman.
-Cindric graduated from Cannon School on May 18, 2017, hours before he competed in the Truck Series race at the nearby Charlotte Motor Speedway.
+Cindric is the son of former Team Penske president Tim Cindric and the grandson of former IndyCar team owner and Red Roof Inn founder Jim Trueman.
+Cindric graduated from Cannon School in Concord, North Carolina on May 18, 2017, hours before he competed in the Truck Series race at the nearby Charlotte Motor Speedway.